rwedwards/k8homelab_trivy/README.md

 This repository contains Kubernetes manifests and dashboards for integrating [Trivy Operator](https://github.com/aquasecurity/trivy-operator) into a home lab environment for security auditing and vulnerability visualization.

-> ⚠️ **Disclaimer**
-> I am not the original creator of all included resources.
-This repo contains modified and customized versions of public resources for my own home lab.
-Credit belongs to the original authors and maintainers.

 ---

 ## 📦 Contents

-### Dashboards

-- `tryvy-dashboard_1.json`: Grafana dashboard visualizing Trivy vulnerability and configuration scan metrics (severity, namespace, cluster).

 ### Kubernetes Manifests